bismuthfoundation/Hack-with-BIS/01-Concepts/Interacting.md

 ## Explorers APIs

-Bismuth explorers come with an integrated API.
+Bismuth explorer comes with an integrated API.
 You can use an official explorer or run your own.
 (Running your own is advised if you plan a high usage)

 - code:https://github.com/maccaspacca/BismuthToolsWeb